-The 2023/23 Internal Audit Annual Opinion Report presented to the Committee in July 2021, concluded that the Council has moderate systems of risk management, control and governance in place which are being applied to an adequate standard.
+The 2020/21 Internal Audit Annual Opinion Report presented to the Committee in July 2021, concluded that the Council has adequate systems of risk management, control and governance in place which are being applied to an adequate standard.
 The Committee also receives a Counter Fraud Annual report setting out the results of investigations carried out and counter fraud activity undertaken during the previous year.
 12 Are you aware of any whistle blowing potential or complaints by potential whistle blowers?
 If so, what has been your response?
-The Council has received one allegation under the Whistleblowing (Raising Concerns Policy).
-This is currently being investigated in accordance with the policy.
-13 Have any reports been made under the Bribery Act?
-None that we are aware of currently.
+None that we are aware of currently 13 Have any reports been made under the Bribery Act?
+None that we are aware of currently